cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 );
 ```

-In above schema, following constructs are available and later in the article we will be applying externalized authorization
+In above schema, following constructs are available and later in the article we will explore how to attach externalized authorization
 policies to each of these constructs.

 | GraphQL Construct | Examples |